PostiDigital/woocommerce-shipping-plugin/readme.txt

 = Is this ready for production use? =

 Yes!
-If you encounter any issues related to this plugin, please report at https://github.com/Seravo/woo-pakettikauppa/issues or [Posti customer service](https://www.posti.fi/verkkokauppiaat/)
+If you encounter any issues related to this plugin, please report at [Posti customer service](https://www.posti.fi/yrityksille/asiakastuki)

 == Screenshots ==